 Employers can receive payroll tax relief for providing employees with up to 80 hours for paid sick leave for those unable to come to work due to COVID-19 illness.
 Employers are compensated through reduced payroll tax payments.
 In addition, compensation is available to allow employees to take care of a family member or their child due to school closure.
 Additional information about the caps on compensation amounts, the duration of additional leave, and potential for small business exemptions is available through the Department of Labor www.dol.gov/agencies/whd/pandemic/ffcra-employee-paid-leave.

-Many providers of telework applications including local companies Cisco and Zoom are offering free or discounted access to their products which can be accessed through Open For Business.
 The State human resources website and Federal human resources website may provide good insights into the benefits and limitations of allowing employees to keep productive if they are unable to go to the job site.